Thanks to my father, I'm a big foodie who's been cooking and baking since I was a young girl. Cooking is a passion that brings me joy.

 This is the time of year to go to your favorite pumpkin patch and pick out the perfect pumpkin to carve.
 After the kids carve them, don't forget to save the seeds for baking.
 It's a tradition in our family to roast the seeds after scraping out the insides.
 Roasted pumpkin seeds are easy to prepare and make a wonderful snack.
 Here is my recipe.

 - Pumpkin seeds, rinsed and dried

-- Olive oil, (layer bottom of baking sheet)
+- Olive oil, enough to grease the bottom of baking sheet

 - Separate the seeds from the fleshy fibers.

-- In a colander, rinse, drain, and dry the seeds with a paper towel.
+- In a colander, rinse and drain the seeds.
+Then dry them with a paper towel.